Skip to content

 XDP_UMEM_UNALIGNED_CHUNK_FLAG

-In the XSK creation section we mention that the size of UMEM chunks need to be a power of 2 between between 2048 and the page size of the system.
+In the XSK creation section we mention that the size of UMEM chunks needs to be a power of 2 between 2048 and the page size of the system.
 However, by specifying the XDP_UMEM_UNALIGNED_CHUNK_FLAG flag in struct xdp_umem_reg->flags the power of two restriction is lifted allowing for chunk sizes such as 3000.

 XDP_SHARED_UMEM